HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 ##### Search input

 Search input or a search bar is a crucial tool for engaging users, it enables them to quickly find the information they are looking for.
 It is especially important for mobile devices, as they lack the screen real estate to easily consume large amounts of information.

 Search is heavily used in large e-commerce sites, content heavy sites, news sites, and booking sites to help users find information easily.
 While a small website that has a few pages, does not need a search input, it will be needed as the website grows.
 For sites with 100+ pages, it is recommended to feature a prominent search bar.

 A [case study with fashion website lyst.com](https://www.thinkwithgoogle.com/intl/en-cee/marketing-strategies/data-and-measurement/lyst-increases-overall-conversion-rate-25-making-usability-improvements/), showed that replacing the search icon with a search box enabled users to locate the search function more easily, increasing usage by 43% on desktop, and by 13% on mobile.

-{# TODO(authors): Insert image: search input lyst.com #}
 {{ figure_markup(
   image="search-input-lyst.png",
   caption='Replacing the search icon with a search box on lyst.com improved conversion rate by 13% on mobile and 43% on desktop.<br>(Source: <a href="https://www.thinkwithgoogle.com/intl/en-cee/marketing-strategies/data-and-measurement/lyst-increases-overall-conversion-rate-25-making-usability-improvements/">Google</a>)',